 From here, it’s straight to the rescue attempt, with no scene of Ramza getting the bad news or the like.
 Beowulf is once again an uncontrollable guest, the jerk, and you only get to bring four others to back him up.
 Aliste is waiting at the gate (the same gate where you fought Gaffgarion), and he curiously says something about “the effects” taking hold by now, though we won’t learn more about that until later.
 In any event, we have to kill the guy to end the battle.
 This would be pretty daunting, since he starts on the wall and the only way up is to walk straight under him and up the hill at the far end, each step guarded.
 But as we’ve proven time and time again, our Holy Sword and Ignore Elevation combo will have none of that bullshit.
 Once he came under attack, Aliste (who belongs to the same class as Beowulf) outright gave up his ideal position and used the Time Mage ability Teleport to hop right into our clutches!

-After the battle, Aliste revealed he hadn’t really changed sides for money: he was sick and dying anyways, and wanted to die in battle instead, and even acknowledges Beowulf as his true liege lord (the fact that Beowful was the true lord of Lionel was only mentioned in the bios up to this point, so it was a surprise to us!).
+After the battle, Aliste revealed he hadn’t really changed sides for money: he was sick and dying anyways, and wanted to die in battle instead.
+He even acknowledges Beowulf as his true liege lord before he passes (the fact that Beowful was the true lord of Lionel was only mentioned in the bios up to this point, which Kyle and I hadn’t read, so it was a surprise to us!).
 So, just to die in battle, you kidnapped an old friend and put both her and another friend in danger?
 Yeah, you’re more of a jackass than a tragic figure, aren’t you?

 Defeating Aliste gets you the Genji Armour (the body armour portion), presumably as a way of making it up to you that you couldn’t steal it from Elmdore in this version.
 The rest of the Genji equipment is trapped in multiplayer, or available in the smartphone post-game, like most former multiplayer items.